maxmeffert/PrinciplesOfObjectOrientedDesign/README.md

 ### Timeliness
 _Timeliness is the ability of a software system to be released when or before its users want it._ [1]

+### Verifiability
+_Verifiability is the ease of preparing acceptance procedures, especially test data, and procedures for detecting failures and tracing them to errors during the validation and operation phases._ [1]

+### Integrity
+_Integrity is the ability of software systems to protect their various components (programs, data) against unauthorized access and modification._ [1]

+### Reparability
+_Repairability is the ability to facilitate the repair of defects._ [1]

+### Economy
+_Economy, the companion of timeliness, is the ability of a system to be completed on or below its assigned budget._ [1]

 ## Principles